Constrained quantization for probability distributions: Constrained quantization when the support lies on a chord of a circle and the optimal elements lie on the circle

 Without any loss of generality, let us consider the horizontal diameter as the support of $P$, i.e., the support of $P$ is the closed interval $\set{(x, y) : -1\leq x\leq 1,\, y=0}$.
 Then, the probability density function is given by

 Recall Fact~\ref{fact}.
 Here we have $dP(s)=P(ds)=P(dx)=dP(x)=f(x, 0)dx$.
+Let $\ga_n$ be an optimal set of $n$-points for any $n\geq 1$.
 We know that an optimal set of one-point always exists.
-Let $\ga_n$ be an optimal set of $n$-points for any $n\geq 2$.
-Since the boundary of the Voronoi regions of any two optimal elements, in this case, passes through the center of the circle, from the geometry, we see that among $n$ Voronoi regions, only two Voronoi regions contain elements from the support of $P$.
-Hence, an optimal set of $n$-points for any $n\geq 2$ contains exactly two elements.
+For any $n\geq 2$, since the boundary of the Voronoi regions of any two optimal elements, in this case, passes through the center of the circle, from the geometry, we see that among $n$ Voronoi regions, only two Voronoi regions contain elements from the support of $P$, i.e., only two Voronoi regions have positive probability.
+Hence, the optimal sets of $n$-points exist only for $n=1$ and $n=2$, and they do not exist for any $n\geq 3$.

 We now calculate the optimal sets of one-point and the two-points in the following propositions:

 \begin{prop1} Any element on the circle forms an optimal set of one-point with constrained quantization error $V_1=\frac{4}{3}$. \end{prop1}

 \begin{proof} Let $(\cos \gq, \sin \gq)$ be an element on the circle.
 Then, the distortion error for $P$ with respect to this element is given by